JBarbosa07/Battle-Simulator-Game/README.md

 designated ActionEvent key
 * Inconsistency found in Main- cluttered with GUI set up while the console version only has one line of code instantiatingg a new BattleSimulator

 **Solutions:**

 * Removed as much duplication of code as I could find, by extracting the matching code to create helper methods, which could be used in place of the duplicate code
 * The similar menu methods were combined into a single menu managing method, that based on a given string key will give a corresponding menu (e.g. if the key is "manage" then the method displays the manage menu)
 * Created three sub menus for BattleSimulator: CharacterCreator, CharacterManager, and CombatSystem, which each handle a different area of the BattleSimulator.
 A bidirectional relationship was established between the BattleSimulator and each sub menu so that they each keep track of the same character list.
+Was not able to do the same for the GUI, but the process would be most likely similar
 * Fixed inconsistency with the actionPerformed/EventHandler method(s) and made them all accept ActionEvent keys
 * Display method names were made more specific (e.g. displayMainMenu, displayManageMenu, etc)
 * Further methods were extracted from code in CombatSystem to make their purpose more clear (e.g. the code that handled the actual fight in a method was refractored into a method named "inCombat")
 * Main was cleaned up to only instantiate a new BattleSimulator and a new BattleSimulator GUI- the GUI set up was put into a BattleSimulatorGUI class which instantiated a MainMenuGUI class (where the rest of the GUI code is handled)

+**Notes for UML design diagram:**
+* I chose to make a diagram representing the console ui instead of the gui, because I feel it better represents the idea behind the project and how the game operates
+* If an association arrow head does not have a number accompanying it then it can assumed that it represents 1